The Algebra of the Pseudo-Observables II: The Measurement Problem: Quantum states

-This relation allows one to characterize the elementary projectors.
+This relation allows one to characterize primitive projectors.
 Let, in fact, $J$ be a projector.
-If $J$ is not elementary, it will be expressible as a sum of $n$ mutually exclusive elementary projectors $I_{j}$:
+If $J$ is not primitive, it will be expressible as a sum of $n$ pairwise orthogonal primitive projectors $I_{j}$:

 By definition, therefore, it will be $\tr\left(J\right)=n$.
-According to this, the \emph{necessary and sufficient condition for a projector $I$ to be elementary is that it results:}\textbf{\emph{ $\tr\left(I\right)=1$}}.
+According to this, the \emph{necessary and sufficient condition for a projector $I$ to be primitive is that it results:}\textbf{\emph{ $\tr\left(I\right)=1$}}.